rwl93/rwl93.github.io/_news/neurips-mlsftywksp.md

 ---

-I'm presenting my current work on hierarchical out-of-distribution detection at this year's NeurIPS ML Safety Workshop in St. Louis!
+I'm presenting my current work on hierarchical out-of-distribution detection at this year's NeurIPS ML Safety Workshop in New Orleans!